Fast & Easy Robocall Lookup and Revenge

 Leads Are Cheaper Than You Think

-A scam robocaller purchases lead lists in the same way a legal business would.
+A scam robocaller purchases lead lists in the same way a business would.
 Many companies sell phone numbers to telemarketers across the country, and for a few thousands of dollars, a scammer could get access to millions of Americans’ phone numbers.

 Small Phone Carriers Are the Key to Success